vaskort/recipe-application/NOTES.md

 ## About bundling CSS and JS

 Again here I could use an easier way to bundle my files instead of Webpack.
-For instance, I could use watchify which is a simple way to bundle for JS and a sass-middleware for express to serve my Sass file.
-With Webpack though you can do both.
+For instance, I could use watchify which is a simple way to bundle JS and a sass-middleware for express to serve my Sass file.
+With Webpack though you can do both and generally is more advanced.

 ## Filtering the Recipes